Datavault-UK/automate-dv-docs/docs/macros.md

         SELECT * FROM bridge
         ```

-#### As Of Dates Table Structures
+#### As Of Date Table Structures

-An As of Dates table contains a single column of dates used to construct the history in the Bridge table.
+An As of Date table contains a single column of dates used to construct the history in the Bridge table.

 !!!
 Warning

     At the current release of dbtvault there is no functionality that auto generates this table for you, so you will
     have to supply this yourself.
 For further information, please check the tutorial [page](tutorial/tut_as_of_date.md).

-    Another caveat is that even though the As of Dates table can take any name, you need to make sure it's defined
+    Another caveat is that even though the As of Date table can take any name, you need to make sure it's defined
     accordingly in the `as_of_dates_table` metadata parameter (see the [metadata section](metadata.md#bridge-tables)
     for Bridges).
-The column name in the As of Dates table is currently defaulted to 'AS_OF_DATE' and it cannot be changed.
+The column name in the As of Date table is currently defaulted to 'AS_OF_DATE' and it cannot be changed.

 ___